samsquire/ideas4/README.md

 # 104. Multistack microservice pattern

 IO is slow.
-Ram is slow.
+RAM is slow.
+Network calls are slow.
+Microservices are slow.
 Linked lists are slow.
 The CPU is fast.

-Rather than group microservices into noun services and keep data of the same kind together on different servers,  Group up the entire stack into vertical slices and deploy everything on every server.
+Rather than group microservices into noun services and keep data of the same kind together on different servers, group up the entire stack into vertical slices and deploy everything on every server.
 So every server has an order engine on it.

 So each server has a database of products (small), orders (small), user events (growing endlessly), email service,

 An end to end flow can happen on one server.

+For global properties such as stock levels, implement distributed concurrency control where every server is in communication with every other and does a two phase commit for any stock reservation.
+If any add to basket operation happens in parallel, one shall be aborted and retry.
+For stock levels you want strong consistency.

 # 105. Cross codebase flow analysis and Communication reducer

 The perfect microservice system doesn't require back and forth with other systems.

 We can analyse the code communication patterns to decide where to move each behaviour.

+# 106. Expected pattern and type based opyimisations

 # incomplete ideas